jhyoong/terminalReminder/README.md

 ## TODOs

-- Current script hogs the terminal - to change implementation method
+- ~~Current script hogs the terminal - to change implementation method~~
+- Fix windows, and perhaps link to quick cmd run win+r
+- Add more parsing support for reminders beyond the day